11 Tips To Crank Your AOV "Up To 11" 🔊

 That’s money in the bank.

-Before we jump into our list of six popular sales promotions you can use to increase AOV, consider this: AOV only gives you a partial picture of your customers’ purchase behavior.
+Before we jump into our list of six popular ecommerce promotions you can use to increase AOV, consider this: AOV only gives you a partial picture of your customer’s purchase behavior.
 It shouldn’t be your only measure of business health, so make a point to learn about two other key ecommerce metrics you can influence to grow your business.

 If you run an ecommerce business, you’re probably looking for simple and effective ways to

-Keep reading to see how savvy brands on Shopify and Shopify Plus use sales promotions to achieve all of those goals and more.
+Keep reading to see six sales promotion examples savvy brands on Shopify and Shopify Plus use to achieve all of those goals and more.

-The idea behind GWP promotions is simple: offer your customers a free gift when they spend over a certain dollar amount.
+The idea behind GWP promotions is simple: reward potential customers with a free gift when they spend over a certain dollar amount.
 The key to a successful GWP promotion is to offer something your customers actually want.

 Gifts are popular for obvious reasons.
 First of all, they’re free!
 And who doesn’t enjoy getting something they want for free?
 Plus, gifts are a great way to boost your AOV.
-They also help build brand loyalty and keep your customers coming back for more.
+They also help build customer loyalty and keep your loyal customers coming back for more.

 So how do GWP promotions show up in your online store?